 It’s everything I hoped it would be and more.

 Q2.
 How much thought and preparation went into your decision to give up your stable day job to pursue your travel dream?

 I didn’t put any thought in to it.
 One day, I met some backpackers and loved the idea of what they were doing.
+They were hiring making exterior house painters at the Dublin Painters gathering in Ireland.
 I simply went with my gut and quit my job to do it.
 I was nervous but everyone is nervous when they make a big change but you can’t let that stop you, you just have to do it.